Skip advert

 Advertisement - Article continues below

 The Touring’s xDrive system is also another defining factor, as few all-wheel-drive systems are more deftly calibrated.
 The M3 seems to magic traction from nowhere without compromising its balance, and the various stages of its engagement from 4WD, 4WD Sport and 2WD make it possible to set it up exactly how you want it.
-In truth, the only downside to the M3 Touring is that it’s not a cheap car, starting at over £85,000.
-Go for all the bells and whistles and this can rise to over six figures.
+In truth, the only downside to the M3 Touring is that it’s not a cheap car, starting at just under £88,000.
+Have some fun with the options list and that can rapidly enter six figure territory.

 > BMW M3 Touring review